onify/blueprint-onify-purge-processes/README.md

 ### Examples

+* `purge:0:Completed` - Delete the process immediately if the status is Completed
-* `purge:24:Completed` - Full purge process after 24 hours if the status is Completed
+* `purge:24:Completed` - Delete the process after 24 hours if the status is Completed
-* `purge:1:Completed,Stopped` - Full purge process after 1 hour if the status is Completed or Stopped
+* `purge:1:Completed,Stopped` - Delete the process after 1 hour if the status is Completed or Stopped
-* `purge:168:Stopped` - Full purge process after 1 week if the status is Stopped
+* `purge:168:Stopped` - Delete the process after 1 week if the status is Stopped
-* `purge:2190:Completed,Stopped:full` - Full purge process after 3 months if the status is Completed or Stopped
+* `purge:2190:Completed,Stopped:full` - Delete the process after 3 months if the status is Completed or Stopped
-* `purge:48:Completed,Stopped:data` - Partial purge process after 48 hours if the status is Completed or Stopped
+* `purge:48:Completed,Stopped:data` - Partial (delete data) purge process after 48 hours if the status is Completed or Stopped

 ## Deploy